Awesimous/Sparkify_Postgres/README.md

 # Introduction
 ## Sparkify

-Sparfiy strives for a world with more music!
+Sparkify strives for a world with more music!
 How do we do this?
 By accompanying you with the best-fit for your taste.
 We ensure that the music in your ears is just the right for you - whatever the situation and mood might be!

 # Startup the project